CristobalHdz/18-Workout-Tracker/README.md

 Create an application that when runned, `npm install` => `npm run seed` => `npm start` should redirect you to the local server 3001.
 For this assignment, create a workout tracker.
 We have already been provided with the front end code.

+The code can be pulled and follow the instructions above, or jsut visiting the Heroku App.

 # Section 03: My experience
 The backend connections were really easy to do with the help of the class' material that we got.
 A bunch of copy-paste and adapt to what the code wanted to do.
 The problem is that I though the front end was compeltely finished and that stopped me from making progress until I started searching there.